Trump’s mileage rollback plan could leave automakers in costly limbo

 That seriously complicates matters for an industry with extremely long lead times.
 Key product decisions are typically locked down three to five years in advance.
 So, even if they could act today, automakers could do little to change products that will be on sale for the 2021, even the 2022 model-years.
 With the anticipated legal challenges, planning strategies might remain “in limbo,” said veteran auto analyst David Andrea, at which point they’ll already be drawing up engineering, production and investment plans for products coming out for the 2023 model-year and beyond.

-Besides, said Andrea, automakers know that “the pendulum could swing the other way” if a new president is elected in 2020, along with a Democratic House and Senate majority intent on reversing Trump’s environmental cutbacks.
+Besides, Andrea said, automakers know that “the pendulum could swing the other way” if a new president is elected in 2020, along with a Democratic House and Senate majority intent on reversing Trump’s environmental cutbacks.

-For public comment, those executives all referred to a statement issued jointly by two trade groups, the Auto Alliance, and Global Automakers.
-It said that member automakers “support continued improvements in fuel economy,” while also seeking “flexibilities that incentivize advanced technologies while balancing priorities like affordability, safety, jobs, and the environment.”
+For public comment, those executives all referred to a statement issued jointly by two trade groups, the Auto Alliance and Global Automakers, saying that member automakers “support continued improvements in fuel economy,” while also seeking “flexibilities that incentivize advanced technologies while balancing priorities like affordability, safety, jobs and the environment.”